HakonToemte/ImageGuessingGWAP/README.md

 Image guessing game.
 Guess what the picture is in as few attempts as possible.
+You can upload pictures that will automatically be sliced into subimages.

 ##
 Made in .NET EF CORE

+## To Run
+do "dotnet restore" to install all included packages.
+Run program.cs